FRINXrepo/docs-public/_posts/2017-06-21-cli-service-module.md

 Please refer to the Postman collection available [here][1], folder *Ios mount*.

+Once you import the collection into Postman, open the Ios mount folder.
+You will see there are two calls available for mounting an Ios device: **Mounting by telnet:**

+![telnet mount][9]

+**Mounting by ssh** ![aah mount][10]

+Now we can parse the output of an IOS command and return structured data.

 IOS devices can also be mounted and managed from an application.
-For instructions, please see the end of the [Developer Guide][8]
+For instructions, please see the end of the [Developer Guide][11]

 ## Supported devices

-Please see [here][9] for a structured list of device types currently supported by the CLI southbound plugin and configuration aspects implemented for them.
+Please see [here][12] for a structured list of device types currently supported by the CLI southbound plugin and configuration aspects implemented for them.

 It is possible to check a current list of units and thus a current list of supported devices directly from OpenDaylight's REST interface.
 Please refer to Postman collection available [here][1], folder *registry* for the call which displays the actual list.